Nucor Skyline

 Applications of Nucor Skyline ERW Pipe

-Deep foundations are required when the shallow soils are not strong enough to support the loads from the structure.
-Pipe piles are commonly used in deep foundations and transfer the loads from building to stronger soil layers found deep underground.
-The loads are resisted through skin friction and point bearing.
-Pipe can be driven either open-ended or closed-ended, with points or plates.
-If driven with plates, the pipes can then be filled with concrete to add strength to the pile.
-Usually the money spent on plates, rebar, and concrete would be better spent on a larger, thicker pile.
-Pipe piles range in size from several inches to several feet in diameter and can be easily spliced to create piles hundreds of feet in length.
+Deep foundations are required when surface soils lack sufficient strength to support the loads originating from the structure.
+Pipe piles are commonly used in deep foundations to transfer building loads to stronger soil strata located at significant depths underground.
+These loads are resisted through a combination of lateral friction and end-bearing resistance.
+The pipes can be driven with either an open or closed end, utilizing points or plates.
+If driven with plates, the tubes can subsequently be filled with concrete to enhance the pile's strength.
+Generally, however, the funds invested in plates, reinforcing steel, and concrete would be better utilized by allocating them toward a larger, thicker pile.
+The diameter of pipe piles ranges from a few inches to several feet, and they can be easily spliced together to create piles hundreds of feet in length.

-Large diameter pipes have high bending strengths and are often used in combination sheet pile walls.
-The combination of large diameter pipe piles and steel sheet piles, which is often referred to as combi-walls, pipe-z walls or king pile walls, makes a very efficient system.
-Like other combined walls, the king pile takes the majority of the load and the sheet pile transfers the load to the pipe and to the soil.
+Large-diameter pipes possess high flexural strength and are frequently used in combined sheet pile walls.
+The combination of large-diameter pipe piles and steel sheet piles—a system often referred to as "combi-walls", pipe-Z walls, or king pile walls—constitutes a highly efficient system.
+As with other combined walls, the main pile supports the majority of the load, while the sheet pile transfers that load to the pipe and to the ground.

-The symmetry of pipe gives it the same bending strength, in any direction, which makes it an excellent product for the resistance of buckling.
-The stress required to buckle an axial member decreases with length.
-The radius of gyration has the opposite effect and increases the ability of a section to resist buckling.
-The W and HP sections have differnt radii of gyration (rx and ry) for the X and Y axes, while remaining constant for a pipe.
-The end result is that a pipe can take much higher loads for long, unsupported lengths.
+The symmetry of the pipe imparts equal bending resistance in every direction, making it an excellent product for resisting buckling.
+The stress required to induce buckling in an axially loaded element decreases as its length increases.
+The radius of gyration exerts the opposite effect, enhancing a section's capacity to resist buckling.
+W and HP sections feature different radii of gyration (rx and ry) for the X and Y axes, whereas in the case of a pipe, this value remains constant.
+The net result is that a pipe can withstand considerably greater loads over long, unsupported spans.

 Threaded Micropile Casing